What is an allergy and immunology specialist or allergist?

 - Is there anything you can do while you’re waiting for the appointment?
 For example, can your child start some treatment or therapy?

-- Locations: find out where you have to go to see the allergist – for example, public hospital, private hospital or consulting rooms.
+- Locations – find out where you have to go to see the allergist – for example, public hospital, private hospital or clinic.

 You can ask your GP these and any other questions before you go to the allergy specialist.
 You could also ask the allergy specialist’s clinic when you make the appointment.
-It’s a good idea to write down your questions, so you don’t forget.
+Writing down your questions can help you remember them.